Insured-Retirement-Institute/One-Time-Withdrawals/README.md

 - Accelerated development using validated payload structures.
 - Standardized testing framework for early and consistent validation.
 - Open contribution to IRI standards for industry-wide adoption.
+- OpenAPI 3.x specifications with example payloads and conditional validation.
+- Data Dictionary for field-level definitions and code lists.
+- Unified endpoint with transactionType routing.

 ---